 LU 1—Zhong Fu:On the upper chest, six cun from the midline, in the space below the first rib.

 GV 24.5—Yin Tang:On the forehead, midway between the eyebrows, at the point of the third eye.

 Find a comfortable position and focus on deep breathing.
-Press your finger firmly onto an acupressure point and move in a small circular or up-and-down motions for several minutes.
-There is no limit as to how often you can stimulate a point.
+Press your finger firmly with massage-like pressure onto an acupressure point and move in a small circular or up-and-down motions for several minutes.
+There is no limit as to how often you can stimulate a point to relieve pain.